 (1) Until commencement of the terms of Directors elected in 2016, composition of the Board shall remain as in effect prior to the November 2015 adoption of these Bylaws.
 Board growth will be phased in to allow all current members to complete their elected terms.

 (2) Directors elected prior to November 6, 2015 shall complete the terms for which they were elected and shall not be eligible to run for re-election to a second consecutive term.

-(3) Directors elected in November 6, 2015 shall serve a three (3) year term in order to effect the transition.
+(3) In order to effect the transition, Directors elected in November 6, 2015 shall serve a three (3) year term.
 These directors will be eligible for a second three (3) year term.

 SECTION II.
 A President of the Association who concludes his or her term as President in the last year of his or her eligible term on the Board may be appointed by the Board to serve an additional year as Immediate Past President, a voting Board member.
 Such person shall serve on the Executive Committee and on such other committees as the Board may appoint, but shall not serve as chair of a standing Board committee or as an officer of the Board.

 SECTION III.
 The Chairpersons of all formal councils of the Association, or their designated representative, shall serve as non-voting ex-officio members of the Board during their tenures as Chairpersons or designated representatives of such groups.
 Such members may attend all meetings of the Board but may not serve as a chair of any standing Board committee, be elected to Board office, or serve on the Board Executive Committee.